yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 # Versioning

 The space can keep track of an object's version (i.e. how many times it was written/updated in the space), and provide optimistic concurrency using that version information.
 For that end, the space needs to store the object's version in some property in the object.
-To specify that a property should be used for versioning, mark it with a `\ajepaaaSpaceVersion\ajepbbb` attribute.
+To specify that a property should be used for versioning, mark it with a `\[SpaceVersion\]` attribute.
 If no property is marked as a space version, the space does not store version information for that class.

 Note that only one property in a class can be marked as a version property, and it must be of type `int`.